5 reasons why you should travel to Germany right now

 St. Petersburg-Ording is one of the most popular places for kites and windsurfing.
 It attracts people from all over Germany and Europe for this.

 For lovers of paragliding and hang gliding, there are over 900 fields in Germany, and a significant part is located in the Bavarian Alps.

 Surfers gather in Munich on the Isar tributary, in the English Garden, which is located in the city centre.
 However, the waves here are suitable for experienced surfers.

 No one can hide the fact that Oktoberfest is a world-famous festival, where every beer lover and person who wants to learn German culture wants to go.
 Even German people who drink alcohol are interested in getting to the festival - they brew non-alcoholic beer here.

-Oktoberfest is an annual folklore festival and mass folk festivals in Munich, the city in Germany, where all Germany and German people from all over the world come together.
+Oktoberfest is an annual folklore festival and mass folk festival in Munich, the city in Germany, where all Germany and German people from all over the world come together.
 This festival is also the most extensive mass folk festival in the world.

 Only Munich's breweries are allowed to participate in the festival, which brews special Octoberfest beer with a certain alcoholic degree - from 5.8% to 6.3%.

 Oktoberfest is known all over the world, not only for the vast amount of selected beer of the highest quality but also for its beer tents that can accommodate up to 10 thousand people.

 Augustiner's tent has a unique feature - here beer is poured, which is insisted on in oak barrels when other breweries' representative offices switched to metal barrels.